-Finnish mezzo-soprano, Irina Nuutinen, is currently studying at the Sibelius Academy in Helsinki, where she works with Monica Groop.
-She graduated from the Tampere Conservatoire in 2017, where she studied with Ulla Raiskio.
+Finnish mezzo-soprano, Irina Nuutinen, is currently finishing her studies at the Sibelius Academy in Helsinki, where she has worked with Ulla Raiskio, Monica Groop and Outi Kähkönen.

 In July 2019, Irina made her soloist debut at the Savolinna Opera Festival as Contessa di Ceprano in Rigoletto (directed by David McVicar and conducted by Philippe Auguin).
 In August 2019, she was a featured soloist at the Helsinki Festival, performing Schumann’s Faust Szene with the Radio Symphony Orchestra and conducted by Hannu Lintu.